 - Transfer Out Fees – Some companies have stipulations in their contracts that if you want to transfer your domain to another registrar, you must pay a fee.
 Often, this fee can be $40 or more, depending on the company.

 - Multi-Year Contracts – While many companies offer significant discounts for your first registration year, some companies recoup this cost by requiring you to keep your domain registered with them for two or more years in the fine print of their contracts.
 As you can probably guess, the second and subsequent years are much more expensive than the first year.

 - WHOIS Privacy Fees – WHOIS is an online database that lets you look up the contact information of individuals and businesses who own domain names.
 Having this information kept private is vital to maintaining your privacy and avoiding aggravating phone calls from people trying to sell you unneeded services and products.
 Most registrars charge very low fees for this service, typically $5 or less, but less reputable companies may charge $10 – $20 or more per year for this basic must-have feature.

-- Upsells and Bundles – There are some great companies out there that deliver a bundle of services like domain registration and hosting all under one roof, but there are others who use domain registration to lock you into exclusively using their hosting and other services for multiple years.
+- Upsells and Bundles – There are some great companies out there that deliver a bundle of services like domain registration and hosting all under one roof.
+Still, others use domain registration to lock you into exclusively using their hosting and other services for multiple years.
 Sadly, many of these companies charge exorbitant fees for their hosting and basically hold your domain name hostage unless you pay.